mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All servers' monitors run independently, in parallel:
-If some monitors block calling ismaster over slow connections,
+If some monitors block calling hello or legacy hello over slow connections,
 other monitors MUST proceed unimpeded.

 The natural implementation is a thread per server,